PrioritySoftware/PrioritySoftware.github.io/_sdk/Financial-Document-Initial-Follow-up-Procedure.md

 your requirements and that additional actions are taken once a document is finalized (e.g. updating privately created fields).

+These procedures do not receive input.
+They are run on the server and do not display error/warning messages.

 ## Initial Procedures

 In the **PREENAME** (Initial Procedure) column of the **IVTYPES** form,